Senior Sales Operations Manager

 Victor Santoyo: So for example, if you identify that WordPress right now, we’re crawling towards Gutenberg in 5.0.
 For those that are familiar.
 This particular domain’s on 4.8.2, meaning it’s outdated.
 So if you can identify, on the web app info for example, that this particular version of WordPress does not match the current version, you know it’s outdated.
 So that would be a good alert for your team, might be good alert to execute an update or whatnot, or just even notify the customer, that they’re aware that they’re on an outdated version of WordPress.
 So some flexibility here.

 Victor Santoyo: … A, there’s Malware on this site.
-Last and not least, certainly of course, is blacklists.
-You want to make sure that we also get alerted to the fact that we know blacklist this domain may have landed on so that once the cleanup is done, and maybe once we’ve also pushed an update to this particular WordPress site, we can go to add index, McAfee, Google and what not to request the D-list to make sure the site reverts back to good standing.
+Last and not least, certainly of course, is blocklists.
+You want to make sure that we also get alerted to the fact that we know blocklist this domain may have landed on so that once the cleanup is done, and maybe once we’ve also pushed an update to this particular WordPress site, we can go to add index, McAfee, Google and what not to request the D-list to make sure the site reverts back to good standing.

 Victor Santoyo: Those are some examples.
 Running on 20+ minutes, so don’t want to take too much else of your time, but sort of get your mind thinking about ways you can get creative with the API.
 You can listen to execute just basic functions day to day.
 By all means, if you have any questions, let me have them.
 Val, be more than happy to answer.